stastnypremysl/lsql-csv/README.md

 #### Sort block
 This block can be at the end of the command.
 It begins with `sort` keyword and the rest is select expression.

+The sort block determines the order of final output - given atoms are sorted in ascending order.

-You can imagine by sort as the order by clause in SQL.
+You can imagine sort block as the order by clause in SQL.

 There can be only one Sort block in the whole command.